 It is important to also note that this space should be used for storage relating to your arena and packs and not for redemption or storage of perishables, food, or party supplies.
 Those items should be stored in appropriate storage areas throughout the facility.

 These are the rooms where your groups and parties will spend a good deal of time at your facility, so you have to continue the feel and theme of your facility into these areas.

 Sometimes operators will have the option to do either party rooms or party areas where multiple parties are going on at the same time.
 In our experience, party parents and group leaders will choose exclusive party rooms over party areas nearly every time.

-Party rooms are generally around 15’ x 18’ or so and utilize an 8’-12’ table or pair of tables to meet that size.
-This gives you seating for 12-18 guests plus things like a counter or other space for the party host etc.
+Party rooms are generally around 4m (14’) x 5.5m (17’) or so and utilize a 1.2m (4’) – 1.8m (6)’ table or pair of tables to meet that size.
+This gives you seating for 10-14 guests plus things like a counter or other space for the party host etc.

 Multiple connected party areas can also be designed to open into larger rooms for corporate or larger group functions.
-An increasing number of facilities are even including options like projectors for presentations and buffet style food preparation for these larger, more professional, events.
+This can be done, with either connecting double doors, or better yet sliding walls.
+An increasing number of facilities are even including options like projectors, or screens for presentations and buffet style food preparation for these larger, more professional, events.

 Mothers also like to watch their children play and appreciate the opportunity to make sure their children are having a good time in your arena.

 Observation decks don’t often take up that much space and if placed on the second level, give viewers great spots to watch the action taking place.
 These areas are generally completely cut off from the lobby by a door with no windows as to not disturb the players in the arena.